South Australian Country Fire Service: The corporate logo

 The new corporate logo was introduced in 1999, in an effort to present the modern image of the CFS as a professional organisation.
 The logo should be used on fire appliances, fleet vehicles, helmets and official CFS publications.
 The logo was chosen as a result of a competition and is based on a design by a CFS volunteer, Gary MacRae.
 The red checker pattern representing the fire service, the yellow representing the colour of the CFS turn-out gear, and the map of south Australia representing the area served.

 Dispatch

 The CFS has a few ways of dispatching brigades to emergencies, however in almost all, pagers are used to alert volunteers to the incident.
 People wanting to report an incident should ring the national emergency number 000 and ask for 'fire'.
 Their call will be taken by trained operators at the SAMFS communications centre.
-Brigades can also be responded by notifying a brigade in person, or by ringing the local brigade's phone (if the station is manned).
+Brigades can also be responded by notifying a brigade in person, or by ringing the local brigade's phone (if the station is staffed).

 As of July 2007, all dispatch and day-to-day state operations were relocated to the SAMFS communications centre.
 SAMFS are now the lead agency undertaking dispatch for MFS, CFS and SES.

 South Australia's dispatch callsign is 'Adelaide Fire', SAMFS, SACFS and SASES all use this call sign to contact dispatch.